L F Harris (International) Ltd

 Our precision made parts are made to original factory tolerances and are supplied directly to the classic motorcycle trade only.

 L. F. Harris (International) Ltd have been proud sponsors of the Royal Corp of Signals White Helmets Motorcycle Display Team since 1983.
-Their fitters, with technical help and parts that we supplied, built the motorcycles they ride in their shows today.
+Their fitters, with technical help and parts that we supplied, built the motorcycles they rode in their shows until they disbanded in 2017.

 You can be sure when purchasing parts from L. F Harris (International) Ltd that they are backed with decades of experience and are of consistent excellent quality.